hespozel/senti/README.md

 The objective of this module is to make available to overall users the usage of the Machine Learning developed Model.
 It is a very simple Web application that allow the creation of a user credention that permits the submmission of questions.
 This questions will be not be answered !!!!
 But will be classified as Sincere (closes to o) or Insincere (closes to 1) accordling to the model developed.

-The applications is developed in python 33.6 using [Flask]http://flask.pocoo.org/ microframework .
+The applications is developed in python 33.6 using [Flask](http://flask.pocoo.org/) framework .

 ## File Structure
 * senti/api